joelsernamoreno/EvilCrowCable-Wind/README.md

 Evil Crow Cable Wind allows you to execute commands remotely on a computer without a network connection.

 Evil Crow Cable Wind uses port 4444 for communication.
-If you want to change this, modify SIDE-A.ino:
+If you want to change this, modify firmware.ino:

 ![Port](https://github.com/joelsernamoreno/EvilCrowCable-Wind/blob/main/images/port.png)